Anna H. Gayton

-Anna Hadwick Gayton (September 20, 1899–September 18, 1977) was an American anthropologist, folklorist, and museum curator.
+Anna Hadwick Gayton (September 20, 1899 – September 18, 1977) was an American anthropologist, folklorist, and museum curator.
 She is most recognized for her role in "compiling and analyzing Californian Indian mythology" and was elected President of the American Folklore Society in 1950.

 Personal life and education

 Gayton was born on September 20, 1899, in Santa Cruz, California.
 She attended the University of California, Berkeley, receiving a B.A. degree in 1923 and M.A. degree in 1924.

-In 1928, Gayton completed her PhD in anthropology under Alfred L. Kroeber and Robert H. Lowie and a minor in psychology under Edward C. Tolman.
+In 1928, Gayton completed her PhD in anthropology under Alfred Kroeber and Robert H. Lowie and a minor in psychology under Edward C. Tolman.
 Gayton was the first woman to receive a PhD in anthropology from Berkeley.
 Her dissertation was titled 'The Narcotic Plant Datura in Aboriginal American Culture'.

 During her studies, she served as an editorial assistant to the journal American Anthropologist.
 She would again hold this role again between 1932 and 1934 and also held a similar role between 1934 and 1939 with Yale University Publications in Anthropology.

-In 1931, she married fellow anthropologist, Leslie Spier.
+In 1931, Gayton married fellow anthropologist, Leslie Spier.

-Gayton died on September 18, 1977.
+Gayton died on September 18, 1977, aged 77.

 Research

 As part of her research for her PhD, Gayton conducted fieldwork with the Yokuts and Western Mono peoples: she would go on to publish nine essays based upon Yokuts and Mono myth and oral tradition.

-From 1925-1926, prior to receiving her degree, Gayton worked with Kroeber as a Museum Research Assistant in Peruvian archaeology, focusing on the Uhle pottery collections.
-From 1925-1929, she conducted an investigation of the "political life" of the Yokuts and Western Mono peoples in the San Joaquin valley of California, focusing on reconstructing the childhoods of those born in the mid-19th century.
+From 1925 to 1926, prior to receiving her degree, Gayton worked with Kroeber as a Museum Research Assistant in Peruvian archaeology, focusing on the Uhle pottery collections.
+From 1925 to 1929, she conducted an investigation of the "political life" of the Yokuts and Western Mono peoples in the San Joaquin valley of California, focusing on reconstructing the childhoods of those born in the mid-19th century.
 This investigation, taking an "ecological approach" to Indigenous politics, was the first of its kind.
-She was also a National Research Council Fellow from 1929-1930, continuing the ethnographic research on the Yokuts and Western Mono peoples that she had started during her time as a research assistant.'
+She was also a National Research Council Fellow from 1929 to 1930, continuing the ethnographic research on the Yokuts and Western Mono peoples that she had started during her time as a research assistant.'